Krutik6/Predicting-Early-Onset-Huntington-s-Disease/ShanleySummerStudent21/README.txt

 Data
 ----

-We have 336 (RNAseq and microRNAseq) hippocampus samples from mice aged 2, 6 or 10 months.
+We have 336 (RNAseq and microRNAseq) cortex samples from mice aged 2, 6 or 10 months.

 Samples are from wild type | 20 CAG repeats or fewer.
 Or from mutants | >20 CAG repeats.
 This includes 80, 92, 111, 140, or 175 repeats.